-How joyful God is when He welcomes us back.
-We can have such skewed ideas of God as if He is an angry dictator or fault-finding headteacher.
-But actually, God is love and His attitude towards us is compassion and grace.
-Even when we are far from Him, He is willing to run and meet us, the way this father did.
+How joyfully God welcomes us back!
+We can have such skewed ideas of God as an angry dictator or fault-finding headteacher.
+But actually God's attitude towards us is compassion and grace.
+Even when we are far away, God is willing to run and meet us, the way this father did.

-Look how it says, 'But while he was still far off' - the father didn't wait for the son to come all the way to him, but he went and made up the distance.
+Look how it says, 'while he was still far off': the father didn't wait for the son to come all the way to him, but he went and made up the distance.
 God does that.
-God doesn't just wait - He comes out to us in His love and He stretches His arms in welcome.
+God doesn't just wait.
+God comes out to us in love and stretches out loving arms in welcome.

-God is stretching His arm out right now, moving down the road waiting for your friends to come home.
+God is moving down the road right now, stretching out loving arms, waiting for your friends to come home.

-Loving God, please get my friends on the road where they see You running to meet them.
-Thank You that You welcome us with joy however far or however long we have been away.
+Loving God, please get my friends on the road where they see you running to meet them.
+Thank you that you welcome us with joy, however distant we are, however long we've been away.